-Response personnel might need to share information across diverse, loosely coupled, emergent multiorganizational networks that lack centralized control, in which different entities play different roles in response activities, have different needs and urgencies, different cultures, and potentially vastly different capabilities with response networks are characterized by heterogeneity in their network relationships (for example, direction and control versus voluntary coordination, or formal or contractual versus informal relationships) and a shifting composition as new organizational entities join the network in response to changing conditions and disasterrelated demand.
+Response personnel might need to share information across diverse, loosely coupled, emergent multi-organizational networks that lack centralized control in which different entities play different roles in response activities, have different needs and urgencies, different and cultures. and potentially vastly different capabilities with respect to technology utilization.
+Disaster response networks are characterized by heterogeneity in their network relationships (for example, direction and control versus voluntary coordination, or formal or contractual versus informal relationships) and shifting composition as new organizational entities join the network in response to changing conditions and disaster-related demand.
 These organizations might have policies in place regarding data sharing and collaboration.
 Furthermore, the networks must rapidly reconfigure (frequent structural and functional changes resulting in expansion or extensions, for example) to adapt to the changing communication and control demands present during crisis events.
 Finally, different people or organizations have different needs and urgency levels regarding the same information.
-For instance, although a field worker might require detailed information about the specific location of hazardous materials in a burning building, the monitoring and response team at a nearby command center might only need to know how many hazardous-material locations exist within a catastrophe's vicinity.
+For instance, although a field worker might require detailed information about the specific location of hazardous materials in a burning building, the monitoring and response team at a nearby command center might only need to know how many hazardous-material locations exist in a catastrophe's vicinity.